 Silent films have well known actors and directors from the sound era.

 My experience watching many pre-code movies led me to begin exploring the silent era.
 In watching many films of favorite actors and directors, I found myself drawn to silent films where they also played a part.
-Greta Garbo, Norma Shearer, Neil Hamilton, Joan Crawford, Marie Dressler, John & Lionel Barrymore, among others, were what drew me in.
+Greta Garbo, Norma Shearer, Neil Hamilton, Joan Crawford, John & Lionel Barrymore, and Marie Dressler were some of the actors that drew me in.